Simon-He95/vscode-tailwind-magic/README.md

 </p>
 <p align="center"> English | <a href="./README_zh.md">简体中文</a></p>

 🌈 This vscode plug-in is to solve the inconvenience of the syntax of tailwindcss.
 It can bring you the ultimate development experience and development efficiency.
+If you use UnoCss, you can choose [Unot] (https://github.com/Simon-He95/unot).

 ## ❓ Why use Tailwind Magic?